Breast Enlargement (Augmentation Mammoplasty)

 Q: I feel very self-conscious about my breasts, which are large and feminine looking.
 How can they be treated?

-A: Treatment of gynecomastia (enlarged male breasts) can usually be accomplished by using liposuction with or without the direct removal of breast tissue.
+A: Depending on the exact nature of your gynecomastia (enlarged male breasts), treatment can usually be accomplished by either direct excision of the abnormal breast tissue or by using liposuction with or without the direct removal of enlarged breast tissue.

 Q: Where are the incisions placed for the surgery?